rahulporuri/quasar_colors/README.md

 * those anomolous (vertically aligned) data points in the color-redshift relations - apparently stars.
 * plot these on the sky - using aitoff and other projection types.
-* study the spectrum of these things - to confirm that they are indeed stars. do these stars belong to anything specific?
+* study the spectrum of these things - to confirm that they are indeed stars do these stars belong to anything specific?

-* create a template.py file with commonly used plotting commands, commands to read/write data from/to files etc.
-* go through notes to remind self of any interesting commands/libraries found.

 for help with markdown, refer to the [*mastering markdown guide*](https://guides.github.com/features/mastering-markdown/) by github.